Zane-/cder.nvim/README.md

 ## Dependencies

 - [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)
 - By default, the extension uses [fd](https://github.com/sharkdp/fd) to list directories and [bat](https://github.com/sharkdp/bat) to provide paging.
-You don't have to use these if you don't want to, but the dafault config will not work if you do not install them.
+You don't have to use these if you don't want to, but the default config will not work if you do not install them.
 - Additionally, `bash` is used to pipe the output of `fd` into `bat`, so if `bash` is not installed, the `command_executor` option will need to be changed.

 ## Setup